Pebble Time: Time 2

-The Pebble Time 2 is the second version of the Pebble Time.
+The Pebble Time 2 was the planned second version of the Pebble Time.
 It was announced via Kickstarter on May 24, 2016.
-The Time 2 features a larger 228x200 1.5 inch color display, an optical heart rate monitor and improvements to Pebble Health.
-The Time 2 has all the same features of previous Time models.
+The Time 2 would have featured a larger 228x200 1.5 inch color display, an optical heart rate monitor and improvements to Pebble Health.
+The Time 2 would have included all the same features of previous Time models.

 The Pebble Time 2 was never publicly released due to the insolvency of Pebble.

+Time 2 (Core Devices)

+On March 18, 2025, a new Pebble Time-style watch was announced by Core Devices, following the open-sourcing of PebbleOS.
+On July 25, 2025, it was announced that the device would be officially named Pebble Time 2 (sometimes stylized as 'Pebble Time 2*') after Core Devices acquired the Pebble trademark.
+The 2025 Time 2 has an identical display to the planned 2016 Time 2.
+It shares most of its features with the original, but also adds more features such as a touch screen, speaker, and a claimed 30-day battery life.
+The smartstrap feature was removed, due to low usage of the feature in previous models.
+The 2025 Time 2 features a new body design that was based off of an unreleased prototype Pebble watch from before the company closed.
+The Time 2 was made available for pre-order in a limited quantity for $225.

 Reception

 Pebble Time

-Critics have praised the battery life, Android support, and color screen, but have derided its Apple support, its "retro-techie" design, and its overall quality.
+Critics praised the battery life, Android support, and color screen, but derided its Apple support, its "retro-techie" design, and its overall quality.

-The Verge gave the watch a 6.8 on its score, summing up by saying that while it's fun at some points, "the Pebble Time doesn't do enough to change that."
+The Verge gave the watch a 6.8 on its score, summing up by saying that while it is fun at some points, "the Pebble Time doesn't do enough to change that."
 CNET also gave it 3.5 out of 5 stars for the editor's rating, and a 7.8 overall, saying that "[the] Pebble Time adds a few key improvements and a color screen..., but owners of previous Pebble[s] may not see a need to upgrade yet."
 Digital Trends gave it 2.5 out of 5 stars, praising the battery life, screen, design, and water resistance, but derided its software support, design, settings, interface, and price, saying that "Pebble has been left behind."
 Tom's Guide gave it 3.5 out of 5 stars, concluding that while it isn't the perfect smartwatch, "it's the most practical wrist companion for Android" Wired gave it a 6/10, and summed up its use by saying that they want the idea, "[but not] the watch."
 PC Magazine gave it a 4 out of 5, stating it "excellent" and as an "Editor's Choice", saying that "[it's a] solid choice for first-time smartwatch buyers."